top of page

 Should my child learn music through individual sessions or group classes?
 (One-on-One vs Group Learning in Music)

 At Clef Academy, we offer both structured one-on-one and group music training programs.
-Each method has unique advantages, and the right choice depends on your child’s personality, goals, and learning style.
+Each method has unique advantages.
+The right choice depends on your child’s personality, goals, and learning style.

 Let’s break it down.